stablekernel/aqueduct/_posts/deploy/2016-10-05-getting-started.md

 pub global activate aqueduct
 ```

-This command may give you an extra instruction that adds the directory for activated global Dart packages - like `aqueduct` - to your `PATH`.
+Make sure you read the output of this command in full - it may have you do some extra setup.

 Once the `aqueduct` utility has been activated, you should provision your local machine to be able to run Aqueduct application tests.
 This is done with the following command: